Firm

 We seek to integrate ESG throughout our investment process:

-ESG in Action
+Responsible Investment in Action

-Nautic ESG Team
+Nautic RI Team

 Certain statements about Nautic made by portfolio company executives herein are intended to illustrate Nautic’s business relationship with such persons, including with respect to Nautic’s facilities as a business partner, rather than Nautic’s capabilities or expertise with respect to investment advisory services.
 Portfolio company executives were not compensated in connection with their participation, although they generally receive compensation and investment opportunities in connection with their portfolio company roles, and in certain cases are also owners of portfolio company securities and/or investors in Nautic-sponsored vehicles.
 Such compensation and investments subject participants to potential conflicts of interest in making the statements herein.